wkranti/KraGstrob/_posts/2018-6-9-Generating JSON from alignment.md

 post in place of Newrepo-master .
 Newrepo-master or Newrepo means the same.
 This repository include
 * MFATestWav - An empty directory used in alignment process.
+* Models - Directory used to download acoustic model.
 * output - Folder Used to store output from Alignment Process.
 * outputcsv - Folder Used to store CSV output from TextGrid.
 * outputjson - Folder Used to store the final JSON output from the alignment process.
-* Models - Directory used to download acoustic model
 * testfiles - Folder contains sample audio and transcript file for alignment.
 * align.py  - Alignment script .
 * textgrid2csv.py - Python script used to derive csv from textgrid.